Hawthorne effect: Relay assembly experiments

 Changing a variable usually increased productivity, even if the variable was just a change back to the original condition.
-However, it is said that this is the natural process of the human being adapting to the environment, without knowing the objective of the experiment occurring.
+It is said that this reflects natural adaption to the environment without knowing the objective of the experiment.
 Researchers concluded that the workers worked harder because they thought that they were being monitored individually.

 Researchers hypothesized that choosing one's own coworkers, working as a group, being treated as special (as evidenced by working in a separate room), and having a sympathetic supervisor were the real reasons for the productivity increase.
-One interpretation, mainly due to Elton Mayo, was that "the six individuals became a team and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment."
-(There was a second relay assembly test room study whose results were not as significant as the first experiment.)
+One interpretation, mainly due to Elton Mayo's studies, was that "the six individuals became a team and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment."
+Further, there was a second relay assembly test room study whose results were not as significant as the first experiment.

+Mass interviewing program

+The program was conducted from 1928 to 1930 and involved 20,000 interviews.
+The interviews initially used direct questioning, asking questions related to the supervision and policies of the company involved.
+The drawback of the direct questioning was that the answers were only "yes" or "no", which was unhelpful for finding the root of problems.
+Therefore, researchers took to indirect questioning, in which the interviewer would listen.
+This gave valuable insights about workers' behavior, specifically that the behavior of a worker (or individual) is shaped by group behavior.

 Bank wiring room experiments

-The purpose of the next study was to find out how payment incentives would affect productivity.
+The purpose of the next study was to find out how payment incentives and small groups would affect productivity.
 The surprising result was that productivity actually decreased.
 Workers apparently had become suspicious that their productivity may have been boosted to justify firing some of the workers later on.
 The study was conducted by Elton Mayo and W. Lloyd Warner between 1931 and 1932 on a group of fourteen men who put together telephone switching equipment.
 The researchers found that although the workers were paid according to individual productivity, productivity decreased because the men were afraid that the company would lower the base rate.
 Detailed observation of the men revealed the existence of informal groups or "cliques" within the formal groups.
 These cliques developed informal rules of behavior as well as mechanisms to enforce them.
 The cliques served to control group members and to manage bosses; when bosses asked questions, clique members gave the same responses, even if they were untrue.
 These results show that workers were more responsive to the social force of their peer groups than to the control and incentives of management.